FUNDAEC,

 Mona Partner Since 2020

-For 50 years, the Foundation for the Application and Teaching of Science (FUNDAEC) has worked to strengthen the social fabric, develop human resources at the grassroots (children, youth, community leaders and especially women), and support efforts to achieve spiritual and material prosperity in communities.
+For 50 years, the Foundation for the Application and Teaching of Science (FUNDAEC) has worked to strengthen the social fabric, build the capacity of individuals at the grassroots level, including children, youth, community leaders, and especially women, and support efforts to achieve spiritual and material prosperity in communities.
 FUNDAEC’s learning programs aim to transform daily practices to improve the well-being of the entire population.

 To date, more than 300,000 youth in Colombia and Latin America have participated in FUNDAEC’s programs, which have also been implemented in multiple countries around the world.